 To investigate, we commissioned an audit of 100 major apps (50 each on iOS and Android) across a range of categories, including banking, investment, and mobile payment.
 This in-depth report reveals how critically vulnerable the vast majority of financial apps are.
 It looks into the most prevalent threats to financial app security and the dangers that they pose.

 With corporate reputation, security of funds, regulatory compliance, and consumer trust all at risk, mobile app security should be at the forefront of every finance organization’s digital strategy.
 Yet the study exposed that 98% of tested apps had at least one vulnerability, and a large majority (71%) contained at least one high-level security flaw.

-The findings show just how prevalent threats to financial mobile applications are and the considerable risk management weighting that needs to be given to mobile app security.
+The findings show just how prevalent threats to financial mobile applications are and the considerable risk management weighting that needs to be given to financial mobile app security.
 Many apps included multiple violations of the OWASP mobile top 10.
 Among the most critical threats were:

 - Insufficient Transport Layer Protection: This is an issue where data is not sufficiently protected during transmission.
 Weaknesses in the transport layer allow hackers to “listen” to communications and perform “man-in-the-middle” attacks to steal sensitive data and session IDs.

 - Storing Information in Shared Preferences: This Android-specific vulnerability occurs when unencrypted sensitive data is stored in Shared Preferences APIs, which can be read and edited by hackers and malicious apps.

 - Derived Crypto Keys: This risk is created by the inherent weakness of the default encryption method used by the biggest Java security provider API on Android.
 Weak cryptography allows hackers to decipher encrypted data, manipulate code, and falsify security certificates.